tensorflow/hub/docs/writing_documentation.md

 ...
 ```

-The following metadata properties exist:
+The following metadata properties are supported:

 *   `format`: For TensorFlow models: the TensorFlow Hub format of the model.
     Valid values are `hub` when the model was exported via the legacy